 Case Management/Electronic Case Filing (CM/ECF or ECF) is a comprehensive system that allows the Court to manage and maintain electronic case files and offer electronic filing over the Internet.
 Unless sealed, a document filed in a case is immediately available electronically through the Internet.

 Please refer to the CM/ECF hardware and software specifications for details.

 Full access to CM/ECF is available to attorneys, and limited access is available to certain other professionals (such as approved personal financial management course providers, creditors, trustee staff, etc.).

 For information on obtaining a login and registering for ECF, please see the CM/ECF webpage.

-An ECF registered participant with an active login and password who is a party to a case, or an attorney of record for a party to a case, may receive email notices from the Court for that case.
-Email notices from the Court include filing error notices and also a Notice of Electronic Filing, commonly called an “NEF” for short.
+The registered ECF participant, in addition to having an active account must be a party to a case, or an attorney of record for a party to a case.
+Email notices to ECF participants include filing error notices and Notices of Electronic Filing, commonly called an “NEF” for short.

 When a document is filed in ECF a Notice of Electronic Filing (NEF) is automatically generated and emailed to the ECF registered parties in the case.
 The NEF includes the text of the docket entry, the unique electronic document stamp, a list of the case participants receiving email notification of the filing, and a hyperlink to the filed document(s) (not a copy of the filed document).
 Most recipients will receive one free look at the document when they click on the hyperlink to the document.